Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

 such that

 then the following definition can be given.

-\begin{Definition}[Stochastic input--state--output port-Hamiltonian system] Let $\XX$ be a smooth $n$--dimensional manifold $\mathcal{X}$ and let $\mathbf{Z}=(Z,Z^R,Z^C,Z^{N})$ a semimartingale, a Hamiltonian function $H:\mathcal{X}\to \RR$ and a \textit{generalized stochastic Dirac structure} $\mathcal{D}$.
-Then the \textit{stochastic input--output port-Hamiltonian system} with \textit{stochastic Dirac structure} in Proposition \ref{PRO:KernRepSDS1} is given by
+\begin{Definition}[Stochastic input--state--output port-Hamiltonian system] Let $\XX$ be an $n$--dimensional manifold $\mathcal{X}$, $\mathbf{Z} = (Z,Z^R,Z^C,Z^N)$ be a semimartingale, $H:\mathcal{X}\to \RR$ be a Hamiltonian function and $\mathcal{D}$ be a \textit{generalized stochastic Dirac structure}.
+The \textit{stochastic input--output port-Hamiltonian system} with \textit{stochastic Dirac structure} in equation \eqref{EQN:DSExpl} is given by

 \end{Definition}